01-edu/public/subjects/banner/README.md

 A second structure named `FlagsHandler` will be given which just has one element: `flags: HashMap<(String, String), Callback>`.
 You'll also need to implement the following associated **functions**:

 - `add_flag`, which adds the flag and callback function to the HashMap.
 - `exec_func`, which executes the function using the flag provided and returns the result.
-Return either the result from the callback or the error stringified.
+The callback should be executed with the first two arguments of the supplied `argv` argument.
+Return either the successful result from the callback or the error stringified.

 You will have to create the following callback functions:
 - `div`: which converts the reference strings to `f64`s and returns the `Result`, as the division of these floats or the error `ParseFloatError`.